rebecca-l0uie/Flood-IT/README.md

 The objective of the game is to have one uniform button colour executed below the recommended amount of turns.

-## Usage
+## Usage : python flood-it.py

-Ensure Python 2.7 and the FLTK toolkit are installed on your device

-FLTK can be easily installed on Centos and Ubuntu with the command sudo apt-get python-fltk
+For best results, please ensure Python 2.7 and the FLTK toolkit are installed on your device FLTK can be easily installed on Centos and Ubuntu with the command: sudo apt-get python-fltk

-python flood-it.py